 First Visit to Pediatric Dentist, Singapore | Review of Thomson Dental

-I don’t often hear toddlers going for dentist check up.
+I don’t often hear toddlers going for a dentist check-up.
 I heard these from fellow parents, “It’s just the first set of teeth.”, “Not many teeth anyway.” or “The dentist can’t do much as well, except ask a few questions.
 Waste of time and money.”

 This is more of a preventive measure.
-With check up done early on, your child will be more familiar with the dental environment, and your dentist can give you advice to prevent tooth decay.
-Also, if the child only visit the dentist when in pain, there’s a tendency to associate dentist with pain.
+Visiting a dentist early on in life helps your child to be more familiar with the dental environment, and reduces the chances of tooth decay upon the dentist’s early warnings or advice.
+Also, if the child only visits the dentist when in pain, there’s a tendency to associate pain with a dentist.